Carysfort Reef Light: Lightships

-Both lightships were captained by John Whalton, who at the age of 25 won his initial appointment as commander of the Caesar, in 1825.
+Duty on a lightship far from any inhabited place was hard.
+Whalton's wife and children, who lived in Key West, would visit the lightship for a few days at a time.
+In September 1835, the Florida was severely damaged in a hurricane, with the lanterns broken, but the ship was repaired.
+Just three months later, the Second Seminole War began.
+Settlers on the south Florida mainland and the adjacent islands north of Indian Key fled to Key West.
 After the Cape Florida Lighthouse was burned by Seminoles in 1836, the Carysfort Reef lightship became the only navigational light on the Florida coast between St. Augustine and Key West.
-In 1836, Seminoles attacked Capt.
-Whalton and four of his helpers as they went ashore on Key Largo to tend their garden at Garden Cove, Key Largo.
+In October 1836, Seminoles burned the crew's garden on Key Largo.
+On June 23, 1837, Seminoles attacked Capt.
+Whalton and four of his helpers as they went ashore on Key Largo to tend their garden at Garden Cove.
 Capt.
-Whalton and one helper were killed, and two of the other three were wounded, but the three managed to escape back to the ship, where the rest of the seven man crew awaited, along with Capt.
+Whalton and one helper were killed, and two of the other three were wounded, but the three survivors managed to escape back to the ship, where the rest of the seven man crew awaited, along with Capt.
 Whalton's wife and daughter, who at the time were visiting from Key West.
+The bodies were recovered from the garden by wreckers, and buried on Indian Key.
+The Florida continued to serve as the lightship on Carysfort Reef until 1852, when a lighthouse was built on the reef.

+Ship captains complained about the poor quality of the light provided by the lightships.
+Some complained that they had run onto a reef, because they thought they were 10 nmi from the light, when they were only 2 or 3 nmi away.
+Some captains thought that the lights on the lightship were deliberately dimmed or extinguished in collusion with wreckers.
+One captain reported rumors that oil for the lanterns was being traded to wreckers.